DataDog/hiring-engineers/answers.md

-The defined receipents are again notified about the new scheduled downtime rule via email:
+The defined recipients are again notified about the new scheduled downtime rule via email: